connexcs/docs/getting-started.md

   ![alt text][verify-email-1]

 3. Click on Send Verification Code
-4. Enter the Verification code sent to your email address and click Verify.
+4. Either click the link or copy & paste the verification code sent to your email by clicking the button.

   ![alt text][verify-email-2]